 The story behind the email address

-In the 1970s, the first email was sent from a local server to another.
+In the 1970s, the first email was sent from one local server to another.
 The email address format followed a username, @ symbol, and the computer’s name which was receiving the email.

 As the modern internet evolved, an email could be sent from one location to another distant location, resulting in Domain Name System or simply DNS.